 Sir John Soane’s Museum

-Honouring the memory a true innovator
+Honouring the memory of a true innovator

 Sir John Soane's Museum is a house museum that was formerly the home of the renowned, neo-classical architect Sir John Soane.
 One of the most innovative architects of his time, Soane negotiated an Act of Parliament in 1833 to preserve his house and vast collections – some 40,000 sculptures, books, paintings, and curiosities of all sorts – exactly as they would be when he died.